infinum/dotnet-handbook/Testing/Testing tools.md

 }
 ```

 ### Generating test data

 When it comes to generating test data, we use two main approaches: data generators and static mock methods.

 #### Data generators

 By default, we use data generators because they are much easier to set up and maintain for simple test cases.
-Here our weapon of choice is [AutoBogus](https://github.com/nickdodd79/AutoBogus).
+Our weapon of choice is [AutoBogus](https://github.com/nickdodd79/AutoBogus).
 We use it because it has a lot of powerful options when it comes to specifying rules for specific properties, but also it is very simple if we need to generate an object with filled properties:

 ``` c#
 User user = new AutoFaker<User>();